nf-core/scrnaseq/docs/usage.md

 ### If using cellranger-atac

-In order to use cellranger aligner, reads must be named as [required by the tool](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/fastq-input):
+In order to use cellranger-atac aligner, reads must be named as [required by the tool](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/fastq-input):

 `[Sample Name]_S1_L00[Lane Number]_[Read Type]_001.fastq.gz`